heutzi/PCBS-Simulation_environnement/README.md

             if o:
 oCount += 1
 ```
 The `EnvObjectGlobal` records properties common to a 'species'.
+Notably, the name, size, maximal and minimal density of individuals, and if passable or opaque.
+Every `EnvObject`, as said previously, is done through the environment that calls the `instantiate` method of the corresponding `

 ### Support or Contact